ZackMattor/ModeLab/README.md

-# Chord Explorer (Web MIDI)
+# Chord Explorer

-A tiny Vue 3 frontend for exploring and playing chords via Web MIDI, with a built‑in WebAudio synth fallback.
+A tiny Vue 3 frontend for exploring and playing chords with a built‑in WebAudio synth.

 ## Quick Start

-- Prereqs: Node.js 16+ recommended; modern Chromium browser for best Web MIDI support.
+- Prereqs: Node.js 16+ recommended; modern browser.
 - Install deps (required the first time): `npm install`
 - Dev server: `npm run dev` (opens at `http://localhost:8080` by default)
 - Build for production: `npm run build` (outputs to `dist/`)